psyfix/Offensive-Security-Notes/Application Security/Kubernetes.md

 ### Server Hardening

-Securing the Dashboard
-- How is it being accessed?
-Is it exposed to the public?
-- Best to keep it local and use a jumphost + VPN + OAuth/OpenID.
-All configuration is stored in the
--
 Modes: AlwaysAllow, Node, ABAC, RBAC, Webhook, AlwaysDeny
 - The modes to be used are set in the kube-apiserver.yaml manifest.
 - Authorisation modes are handled in the order they are specified in.
 - AlwaysAllow is a big NO.

-### General Best practices
-- Do not use hard coded password or token files.
-- Do not use the api directly because then password are in the bash history.
-- Use service accounts for 3rd party integrations  - essentially creates an api/bearer token for use.
-- service accounts that are local in the cluster can be mounted, that way when the container is spawned the secret is mounted to it, authenticating it.
-The service account is simply defined in the pod definition yml file.
-- Integrate with kerberos or ldap.
 ### Authentication
 #### TLS
 - This is a commonly used authentication type in Kubernetes environments to enforce secure authentication that is passwordless.